james-langbein/PyCrypt/README.md

 ### Decryption
 Reverse of the above.
 The number of rounds in encryption does not need to be known.
+There is, very roughly, a 1 in 96 quintillion chance that decryption will fail, however this is due to the design and is incredibly unlikely to ever happen.

 **Read through the code for more details.**